maviles2/Twitter-API-Logging-and-Automation/README.md

 -Twitter API

 # Requirements:
--Creating a Twitter developer accounts for the following:
+-Creating a Twitter developer account for the following:

 •	API key